 Protecting LGBTQ+ Rights

 I championed legislation to abolish a Trump Administration office at the Department of Health and Human Services, designed to enable discrimination against LGBTQ+ people in health care.
-I proudly cosponsored and voted for the Equality Act, which would ensure that the LGBTQ+ community has equal protection under the law.
-I am also a member of the Equality Caucus, and work with my colleagues to ensure we are addressing the unique needs of the LGBTQ+ community in any legislation we bring to the floor.
+I have cosponsored legislation to prevent discrimination against LGBTQ+ couples by adoption agencies, legislation to protect LGBTQ+ children from harassment, and legislation to ensure federal agencies collect appropriate data on LGBTQ+ Americans to ensure we are serving them appropriately.
+I am a member of the Equality Caucus and work with my colleagues to ensure we are addressing the unique needs of the LGBTQ+ community in legislation brought to the floor.

 I will continue to fight to ensure that no one is discriminated against because of who they are or who they love.
 My work has been endorsed by the Human Rights Campaign and the Equality PAC.